-Robotics have never been as adaptable as they are today, and this will increase exponentially in the near future.
+Robotics has never been as adaptable as they are today, and this will increase exponentially in the near future.
 This flexibility, in conjunction with radical improvements in software, will fuel an explosion in robotics implementation.

 Automation offers a wealth of opportunities in the pharma industry.
 Recent advances in automation technology have made it more accessible and userfriendly.
 Upgrading or creating manufacturing lines with more automation increases reliability, safety, compliance, security, and, in most cases, efficiency.
-These benefits have made automation more than a showpiece for high value lines, but a major component in modern manufacturing.
+These benefits have made automation more than a showpiece for high-value lines, but a major component in modern manufacturing.

 Safety and reliability are indispensable to a successful manufacturing line.
 Automation facilitates these paramount metrics by removing the biggest cause of failures in both: human interaction.
-Automating processes also creates consistency in work performed, essentially eliminating human error in specific tasks.
+Automating processes also create consistency in work performed, essentially eliminating human error in specific tasks.
 Ergonomic hazards are a major safety concern in manufacturing as employees are subjected to repetitive motion tasks, vibration, excessive forces, and awkward positions.
 Similarly, certain situations require the employee to perform potentially dangerous tasks that force safety measures to be taken.
 Additionally, the reliability of robotics ensures the quality of the product as well as reducing lost time and morale due to re-work.

 Compliance with regulations, as well as product security, is equally important.
 Ensuring everything produced on a manufacturing line is compliant with regulatory requirements and to the demands of contractors and customers is imperative.
 Automation provides dependability that a process will be completed as designed every time, removing human intervention, which is inherently more at risk of deviation.

 Robotic automation also increases reliability to assist in planning and enables more valuable resources to be allocated to tasks that match skill levels.
 Replacing an employee with a dependable, flexible asset not only contributes to compliance, but also security.
 Certain classes of pharmaceuticals require secure locations operated solely by trained and vetted employees.
 Using a valuable, skilled employee for unskilled tasks, such as placing a product in a carton, is a waste of an important resource.
 Removing that person allows them to take on more significant tasks.
-This also contributes to the security of the product by reducing the number of people coming in to contact with it and the opportunities for diversion.
+This also contributes to the security of the product by reducing the number of people coming into contact with it and the opportunities for diversion.

 Project Management and Sponsorship

 An active and engaged sponsor is imperative to getting the first robot off the ground.
-With every improvement, the capabilities and scope of the technology increases, and this constant progression can often lead to unforeseen opportunities that spark debates among project teams.
-A strong sponsor is needed to effectively coerce interdepartmental cooperation that drives change and remove organisational roadblocks or impasses.
+With every improvement, the capabilities and scope of the technology increase, and this constant progression can often lead to unforeseen opportunities that spark debates among project teams.
+A strong sponsor is needed to effectively coerce interdepartmental cooperation that drives change and remove organizational roadblocks or impasses.
 However, they must allow the team to be led by different departments on a project-by-project basis.
 By having subject matter experts lead the team at different stages, they can apply their knowledge and skills for the best possible outcome for that stage of the project.

 The two departments that are typically major contributors in the implementation are operational excellence (OpEx) – responsible for continuous improvement – and operations – responsible for technical manufacturing.

 OpEx typically helps identify opportunities or establish the need for robotics and automation.
-In most organisations, the process begins with operations sponsorship before engineering teams choose the automation technology and work together with procurement departments to vet and select vendors.
+In most organizations, the process begins with operations sponsorship before engineering teams choose the automation technology and work together with procurement departments to vet and select vendors.
 Implementation is then managed by technical resources, sometimes in partnership with third-party support.